Testing the Predictions of Surprisal Theory in 11 Languages: Surprisal--RT Linking Function

 \subsection{Visualizing the Link with GAMs}

 In order to visualize the link between surprisal and reading times, we use generalized additive models (GAMs), a class of models that can fit non-linear relationships between predictor and response variables.
-Given the less-constrained hypothesis space of the GAM, if the model does find a relationship that is (visually) linear, this is good first evidence that the underlying effect is linear.
+Given the less-constrained hypothesis space of the GAM, if the model finds a relationship that is (visually) linear, this is good first evidence that the underlying effect is linear.
 We fit a GAM to predict reading times from word frequency, length and surprisal, derived for short contexts (sentence level) and long contexts (document level).
 We include smooth terms for current and previous word surprisal, as well as tensor product terms for a non-linear interaction between log-frequency and word length.
 By way of comparison, we also fit a GAM that enforces a linear effect of surprisal, following \cite{hoover2022plausibility}.
 For this comparison, we fit new models, all using the \texttt{mgcv} library, as opposed to simply comparing GAMs to our linear models from the previous section, to ensure that the effects of our baseline variables are exactly the same between models in this section.\footnote{For these analyses we choose to only include surprisal, frequency and length from $w_t$ and $w_{t-1}$ as predictors.
 This was done because of the minimal effects found on $w_{t-2}$ in our analysis of coefficients (see Figure \ref{fig:coeffs}).
-A sample GAM call for non-linear models: \texttt{rt $\sim$ s(w$_t$-surp, bs = 'cr', k = 6) + s(w$_{t-1}$-surp, bs = 'cr', k = 6) + te(w$_t$-freq, w$_t$-len, bs = 'cr') + te(w$_{t-1}$-freq, w$_{t-1}$-len, bs = 'cr')}; and for linear models: \texttt{rt $\sim$ w$_t$-surp + w$_{t-1}$-surp + te(w$_t$-freq, w$_t$-len, bs = 'cr') + te(w$_{t-1}$-freq, w$_{t-1}$-len, bs = 'cr')}} For each language, we train models on ten different folds of our data and then sample models' predicted reading times based on the surprisal of $w_t$ for values from 0-20.
+A sample GAM call for this analysis is given in Appendix \ref{app:regressions}.} For each language and language model combination, we visualize the fitted curve using 10-fold cross validation, i.e., we train a GAM model on 9 of the 10 folds and sample reading times from the trained model using the remaining fold.
+To sample reading times, we vary the surprisal values for $w_t$ ranging 0--20 in increments of 0.1.
+No other predictors are fed into the model.